 These fair value measurements require significant judgements using Level 3 inputs, such as discounted projected future cash flows, which are not observable from the market, directly or indirectly.
 There is uncertainty in the projected future cash flows used in the Company's impairment analysis, which requires the use of estimates and assumptions.
 If actual performance does not achieve the projections, or if the assumptions used in the analysis change in the future, the Company may be required to recognize additional impairment charges in future periods.
 Key assumptions in the impairment models included a discount and royalty rate.
-The Company believes our procedures for determining fair value are reasonable and consistent with current market conditions as of March 31, 2024.
+The Company believes our procedures for determining fair value are reasonable and consistent with current market conditions as of September 30, 2024.

-For the three months ending March 31, 2023, total impairment loss on intangibles was approximately \$16.7 million.
-There was no triggering events to test intangibles for impairment loss during the three months ended March 31, 2024.
+There were no triggering events to test intangibles for impairment loss during the nine months ended September 30, 2024.